Dashtid/Simulation_Methods/README.md

 # Simulation_Methods

+Like I wrote in the description.
 This is a repo for all the different laborations I am having in a simulation course.
+The simulation course goes through different numerical methods used in Biomedical Engineering in various field.
+At the moment of writing, it's been mostly solving PDE's

-Mostly solving PDE's The course is called Simulation Methods in Biomedical Engineering
+The course is called Simulation Methods in Biomedical Engineering